 There is a problem with specific skills, but we realised that a broader preparation is also needed.
 The development of digitisation, artificial intelligence, and then also robotics, raises a whole series of issues at the level of professional exercise, deontology, etc., which become crucial.
 In this sense, there is a need to build a broad set of knowledge appropriate to the new digital society that is emerging.
-It means creating a prerequisite of mentality and more general knowledge on which to then graft specific training, which is in any case necessary (Int. #3).
+It means creating a prerequisite of mentality and more general knowledge on which to then graft specific training, which is in any case necessary (Int. #5).

 Furthermore, specific training activities are needed for actors involved in robot implementation in healthcare.
 Due to the general lack of knowledge of all actors, and the fact that negative attitudes toward robots are often correlated with this paucity of information, the first and most important piece of required knowledge regards is the benefit of using robots for all the stakeholders [24].
 They need to understand why they should use care robots, what kind of care robot to use and in which situation, and, finally, how to use it: "know-why, know-what and know-how" [26].
-Therefore, after improving perceived usefulness, care professionals, informal caregivers and patients could benefit from adequate training in using the intended robotic application.
-In doing so, practice of collaborative learning for the different involved actors are promising, because they become an opportunity not only to acquire skills but also to assume different experiential perspectives and build trust among actors [49].
+Feedback from the stakeholders involved in the focus group 'ATTEMPTS TO SIMPLIFY ACCESS TO ROBOTIC DEVICES: THE INAIL EXPERIENCE' - organised by the Sant'Anna research team in June 2024 - provides further evidence of the issue.
+Professionals are also key actors in fostering users' knowledge and capability: "operators are not only called upon to use these instruments, but they are also called upon to help people use these instruments.
+They must be able to accompany the user, so that the user is not afraid, and uses it correctly, etc. This is important because the robot is not a drug that is simply prescribed and taken.
+And many users obviously do not have the necessary skills" (FG #2).6